lanceman2/quickstream/README.md

 ## In Closing

-My biggest issue with GNUradio is that it does not meet the GNU coding standards of quality that I expected given the GNU in the name; then again neither does quickstream, but I did not name it with GNU.
+My biggest issue with GNUradio is that it does not meet the GNU coding standards of quality that I expected given the GNU in the name, not even close.
+If RMS was a jerk, like most people, he'd sue somebody about that.

 All code sucks!
 Some less than others.